Since 2001: past, present and future of democratic municipalism through decentralized

 The first edition of this award took place in 2006 with the aim of recognizing good practices carried out by local governments, inspiring other cities and helping to systematize experiences.
 In this first edition, 39 nominations were received, and the award went to Cotacachi, Ecuador, for the "processes and mechanisms for the inclusion of indigenous women in local management".

 Over the years, the Award has continued to be organized as one of the Observatory's main activities.
 Every year a call is made for local and regional governments to propose their best practices in democratic participation and innovation, and they are evaluated through an international jury.
-As of 2018, an open evaluation phase has been incorporated so that all IOPD partners and other interested persons can participate in the evaluation of practices.
+As of 2018, an open evaluation phase has been incorporated so that all OIDP partners and other interested persons can participate in the evaluation of practices.

 The winners of the Award have been:

-Cotacachi (Ecuador) en 2006, Belo Horizonte (Brazil) en 2007, Recife (Brazil) en 2008, Mexico City (Mexico) en 2009, Rosario (Argentina) en 2010, Madrid (Spain) en 2012), Lisboa (Portugal) en 2013, Chengdu (China) en 2014, Quart de Poblet (Spain) en 2015, Canoas (Brazil) en 2016, La Paz (Bolivia) en 2017, Taoyuan (Taiwan) en 2019, Buenos Aires (Argentina) en 2020 y Lima (Peru) en 2021
+Cotacachi (Ecuador) in 2006, Belo Horizonte (Brazil) en 2007, Recife (Brazil) in 2008, Mexico City (Mexico) in 2009, Rosario (Argentina) in 2010, Madrid (Spain) in 2012), Lisboa (Portugal) in 2013, Chengdu (China) in 2014, Quart de Poblet (Spain) in 2015, Canoas (Brazil) in 2016, La Paz (Bolivia) in 2017, Taoyuan (Taiwan) in 2019, Buenos Aires (Argentina) in 2020, Lima (Peru) in 2021, Greater Manchester Combined Authority (UK) in 2022, Rennes (France) in 2023, Iztapalapa (México) in 2024 and San Luis Potosí (México) in 2025.

-Thus, the IOPD has continued to organize its annual conferences, the meeting point for the network's partners and collaborators: cities, local governments, activists, academics; the award for good practices in citizen participation and other activities, such as seminars, participation in other events, systematization and dissemination of experiences and publications.
-The mission of the IOPD is to be the network that disseminates, studies and promotes the experiences and policies of democratic deepening at the local level, encouraging cooperation and global dialogue between local actors.
+Thus, the OIDP has continued to organize its annual conferences, the meeting point for the network's partners and collaborators: cities, local governments, activists, academics; the award for good practices in citizen participation and other activities, such as seminars, participation in other events, systematization and dissemination of experiences and publications.
+The mission of the OIDP is to be the network that disseminates, studies and promotes the experiences and policies of democratic deepening at the local level, encouraging cooperation and global dialogue between local actors.

 Participatory democracy and its practices are diverse depending on the regions and countries that implement them, as the cultural, institutional, political and social contexts are very different.
-This forces the IOPD, a global network, to have a general vision and not always to be able to deepen the general approaches and open debates.
-Throughout its history, the partner cities have had different thematic priorities, but the IOPD has always tried to cover participatory democracy as a whole: from participatory budgets to citizen assemblies, through councils, participatory processes or digital platforms for participation.
+This forces the OIDP, a global network, to have a general vision and not always to be able to deepen the general approaches and open debates.
+Throughout its history, the partner cities have had different thematic priorities, but the OIDP has always tried to cover participatory democracy as a whole: from participatory budgets to citizen assemblies, through councils, participatory processes or digital platforms for participation.

-Barcelona 2001 / Quezaltenango 2002 / Lille 2003 / Buenos Aires 2004 / Donostia-San Sebastián 2005 / Recife 2006 / Nanterre 2007 / La Paz 2008 / Reggio Emilia 2009 / Mexico City 2010 / Lleida 2011 / Porto Alegre 2012 / Cascais 2013 / Canoas 2014 / Madrid 2015 / Matola 2016 / Montreal 2017 / Barcelona 2018 / Iztapalapa 2019 / Cocody 2021 / Grenoble 2022
+Barcelona 2001 / Quezaltenango 2002 / Lille 2003 / Buenos Aires 2004 / Donostia-San Sebastián 2005 / Recife 2006 / Nanterre 2007 / La Paz 2008 / Reggio Emilia 2009 / Mexico City 2010 / Lleida 2011 / Porto Alegre 2012 / Cascais 2013 / Canoas 2014 / Madrid 2015 / Matola 2016 / Montreal 2017 / Barcelona 2018 / Iztapalapa 2019 / Cocody 2021 / Grenoble 2022 / Rio de Janeiro 2023 / Valongo 2024 / Córdoba (Argentina) 2025

 The next conference took place this time in North America, in the city of Montreal, which focused the theme of the meeting on inclusion in participatory processes.